What is it like to live in Macau?

 In this Expat Interview, Carlo will show you what it’s like to live in Macau as an expat.

-You’ll know important information such as living cost in Macau, good and bad things about Macau, and how to prepare to move to here, etc.
+You’ll know important information such as living costs in Macau, good and bad things about Macau, how to prepare to move here, etc.

 Macau – The Las Vegas of Asia

-This multi-faceted city has welcomed millions of tourists every year and is continually proving travelers with once in a lifetime experience.
+This multi-faceted city has welcomed millions of tourists every year and continually provides travelers with a lifetime experience.

 I graduated from college in 2006, and right after graduation, I found a job as a Customer Service Representative at one of the pioneer call center businesses in the Philippines.

-I worked at that call center for almost 16 months, mostly on a graveyard shift.
+I worked at that call center for almost 16 months, mainly on a graveyard shift.

-It wasn’t an easy job, and I was already feeling stressed out and already looking for some other jobs when I heard about Macau.
+It wasn’t an easy job, and I was already feeling stressed out and looking for other jobs when I heard about Macau.

 I know that there is a place called Macau, but I didn’t know where it was on the map.

-It was my aunt who told me to try looking for a job, so I tendered my resignation abruptly and took the plane to the city.
+My aunt told me to try looking for a job, so I tendered my resignation abruptly and took the plane to the city.
 I would later call my second home.

 It wasn’t a choice, I just wanted to move out and abandon my previous job, and Macau just came at the right moment.
-I had almost zero knowledge about the city, so it was sure a risky move.
+I had almost zero knowledge of the city, so it was a risky move.

 To be honest, there wasn’t much preparation.